 OBJ_dup() returns a copy of o.

 OBJ_create() adds a new object to the internal table. oid is the numerical form of the object, sn the short name and ln the long name.
-A new NID is returned for the created object.
+A new NID is returned for the created object in case of success and NID_undef in case of failure.

 OBJ_length() returns the size of the content octets of obj.